 Pricing

-Unstructured offers three account pricing plans:
+Unstructured offers several account types with different pricing plans:

-files that have page metadata, Unstructured calculates the number of pages based on that metadata. - For all other file types, Unstructured calculates the number of pages as the file’s size divided by 100 KB.
+• For all other file types, Unstructured calculates the number of pages as the file’s size divided by 100 KB.

-- For non-file data, Unstructured calculates a page as 100 KB of incoming data to be processed.
+• For non-file data, Unstructured calculates a page as 100 KB of incoming data to be processed.

 Quickstart

 This example uses the curl utility on your local machine to call the Unstructured Partition Endpoint.
 It sends a source (input) file from your local machine to the Unstructured Partition Endpoint which then delivers the processed data to a destination (output) location, also on your local machine.
 Data is processed on Unstructured-hosted compute resources.
+If you do not have a source file readily available, you could use for example a sample PDF file containing the text of the United States Constitution, available for download from https://constitutioncenter.org/media/files/constitution.pdf.

 Set environment variables